Kaldek/rat-ratgdo/FAQ.md

 If you want to use SOT-23 SMD components rather than through-hole, the following MOSFETs are recommended:
 - RX line: 2N7002
 - TX line: AO3400A

+For resistors, knock yourself out.
+Any size you like as long as it's 10 kohm.